jmhuus/OpticNerve/README.md

 * Angular

 #### What is the status of this project?
-Last Update: 7/22/2020
+Last Update: 7/25/2020
-* Really messy... nothing works
+* Frontend and backend working to support a simple initiate capture command.
-* Working to build rough POC frontend to being hooking up pyptp commands
+* Working to understand and hook up more UI elements to pyptp
-    * Using Adobe XD to build the rough HTML and CSS for POC frontend
-* I don't have a DSLR that supports Live View, a popular feature, so this likley will be prioritized at a later date...

 #### Where is this project going?